Asturn15/Gymnastics-on-GitHub/Project 3 - MS Excel analysis/Project 3.md

 ## STEP 2 - Cleaning data

-At this stage, our data looks really good, so the cleaning process was limited to setting the appropriate formatting for specific scores, giving the table the right look and hiding the ratings = _0_, thanks to conditional formatting.
+At this stage, our data looks really good, so the cleaning process was limited to few simple operation:

+1. Setting the appropriate formatting for specific scores.

+2. Giving the table the transparent look.

+3. Hiding the ratings = _0_, thanks to conditional formatting.

+4. Drop ___NULL___ rows from every table.

 ## STEP 3 - Adding necessary information